Digital room correction: Commercial software

 Most new AVRs include room correction in their setup, and a microphone in the box.
-Denon and Marantz AVRs use Audyssey, and more expensive models allow for more corrections.
-Anthem AVRs use a proprietary software called Anthem Room Correction, or ARC for short, as well as Trinnov Audio with their optimizer solution.
 Dirac Live is a commercial software that is available for PC and select Onkyo, Pioneer, Integra, StormAudio, and other AVRs.
+Denon and Marantz AVRs use Audyssey, and more expensive models allow for more corrections, and since the 2023 model year, Dirac Live as an alternative.
+Anthem AVRs use a proprietary software called Anthem Room Correction, or ARC for short, Yamaha uses Yamaha Parametric room Acoustic Optimizer (YPAO), as well as Trinnov Audio with their optimizer solution.

 Industrial software

 DCI-compliant hardware that are used in commercial theaters, sometimes use commercially available room correction software.
 Notable examples are IMAX cinemas, which use Audyssey MultEQ XT32, while Datasat processors (found in all DTS:X rooms) have Dirac software.
 Dolby's CP850 and CP950 processors (which support Dolby Atmos) use a proprietary solution called AutoEQ.
 AutoEQ measures 5 to 8 microphone positions simultaneously.
 It requires loudspeaker specifications manually entered for the room.
-Earlier Dolby processors, such as the CP750, used a 31-band equailzer for the 5 or 7 main channels, and a single peaking filter for correcting the subwoofers' largest peak.
+Earlier Dolby processors, such as the CP750, used a 31-band equalizer for the 5 or 7 main channels, and a single peaking filter for correcting the subwoofers' largest peak.
 The CP750 didn't have a swept sine wave generator, and used pink noise for measurement.